 Experience the Art and Culture of Colonial Williamsburg

-Amid the living history museum that is Colonial Williamsburg, groups will find two world-class art museums and an engaging performance center.
+Amid the living history museum that is Colonial Williamsburg, groups will find two world-class art museums.

 DeWitt Wallace Decorative Arts Museum

 Enjoy a glimpse of the finer things at the DeWitt Wallace Decorative Arts Museum.
 Opened in 1985, the museum is home to a range of 17th-, 18th- and 19th-century furniture, textiles, paintings, home goods, ceramics, glass and more.
 Groups visiting the museum will get a glimpse of how people lived and the intricate pieces they kept in their homes.
 The museum houses the world’s largest collection of Southern furniture and one the biggest collections of British ceramics outside of England.

 Some of the featured exhibitions currently being held at the museum include Upholstery CSI: Reading the Evidence (opening May 26, 2018), where groups will explore the secrets of the 18th-century upholstery trade.
 Artists on the Move, currently in the Roberts Gallery, showcases works from traveling artists commissioned to tell the stories of everyday people across the country.

 There are dozens of ongoing exhibits to explore, opening a door to a different part of the country’s past.
 Browse significant desks, dressers and chairs in American Furniture: From Virginia to Vermont; gaze at dazzling table and tea wares in the Revolution in Taste exhibit; or discover the evolution of spinets, harpsichords and pianos in Changing Keys.